haqpl/haqpl.github.io/_posts/2019-03-26-Communication-with-page-script-from-Firefox-extension.md

    });
 }
 ```
-Now we have to receive that information on the other side in Python using Selenium's execute_script function:
+Now we have to receive that information on the other side in Python using Selenium's `execute_script` function.
+Lets assume we have a Webdriver object and loaded a web page using it:

 ```python
 driver.execute_script("document.body.addEventListener(\"knoxss_status\", function(e){window.knoxss_status = e.detail}, false);")